maniksurtani/github-emailhook/README.md

 That's it!

+# TODO

+ * Create a formal set of TODOs!
+ * Extract email contents into customisable templates
+ * HTML + plaintext emails
+ * Extract email subject to config file
+ * Queue emails in a task queue and batch-deliver to ensure http request doesn't time out

 # License

 These scripts are open source and released under the BSD License.
 See the accompanying LICENSE.txt file for details.